 - Fallon Publishes Research on African LanguagesPaul D. Fallon, Associate Professor of Linguistics in the Department of English, Linguistics, and Communication, published his chapter “Coronal ejectives and EthioSemitic borrowing in Proto-Agaw” in the Selected Proceedings of the 44th Annual Conference on African Linguistics, edited by Ruth Kramer, Elizabeth C. Zsiga, & One Tlale Boyer.
 Fallon’s paper examines...
 Read more »

 - Paul D. Fallon Presents at Linguistics ConferencePaul D. Fallon, Associate Professor of Linguistics, presented a poster at the annual meeting of the Linguistic Society of America, held in Portland, Oregon, from Jan.
 8-11, 2015.
 His poster, "The Qualitative Lexicostatistics of Central Cushitic (Agaw)" applied a new method to analyze the layers of vocabulary and EthioSemitic borrowings in...
 Read more »

 - Fallon Serves as Pronouncer in Regional Spelling BeeDr.
-Paul D. Fallon, associate professor of linguistics, served as the pronouncer in the regional spelling bee sponsored by the Free Lance-Star on March 15, 2014 at the James Monroe High School, Fredericksburg. [...]...
+Paul D. Fallon, associate professor of linguistics, served as the pronouncer in the regional spelling bee sponsored by the Free Lance-Star on March 15, 2014 at the James Monroe High School, Fredericksburg. [...]
+The post Fallon Serves as Pronouncer in Regional Spelling Bee appeared first on EagleEye....
 Read more »